This article is inspired by the legacy of Bitcoin Pizza Day.

 Pricing & Fees

-Regardless of what kind of cryptocurrency your customer base uses, it would be wise to focus on the tokens with the highest market cap — Bitcoin, Bitcoin Cash, Litecoin or Ethereum — and whether you want to accept stablecoins like USDC — tokens pegged to real-world currency and assets.
+Regardless of what kind of cryptocurrency your customer base uses, it’s wise to focus on the ones with the highest market cap — BTC, SOL, LTC, XMR or ETH — and you want to accept stablecoins like USDC and USDT as well (tokens pegged to real-world currency and assets).

 Taking Transaction Fees into Account